top of page

 • Size: Adult bedbugs are about the size of an apple seed.

-• Color: They can range from reddish-brown to nearly black.
+• Colour: They can range from reddish-brown to nearly black.

-• Odor: Infested areas may have a musty or sweet odor.
+• Odour: Infested areas may have a musty or sweet odour.

 • Feeding: Bedbugs feed on human blood by piercing the skin with their sharp mouthparts.